-Columbia, SC, Oct.
-3, 2011 - For the third consecutive year, the number of deer-vehicle collisions in the U.S. has dropped, but that is not the case in South Carolina.
-The likelihood of a deer-vehicle collision in the state of South Carolina is actually up by 1 percent over the past year.
-Approximately 1 in 140 drivers in the state could expect to see an encounter with deer.
-The projected overall number of collisions in the state over the past year is estimated at 23,337.
+Birmingham, AL, Oct.
+3, 2011 - For the third consecutive year, the number of deer-vehicle collisions in the U.S. has dropped and the state of Alabama is part of the trend.
+The likelihood of a deer-vehicle collision in the state of Alabama is down 7 percent over the past year.
+Approximately 1 in 163 drivers in the state could expect to see an encounter with deer.
+The projected overall number of collisions in the state over the past year is estimated at 23,153.

 Using its claims data, State Farm®, the nation's leading auto insurer, estimates 1.09 million collisions between deer and vehicles* occurred in the U.S. between July 1, 2010 and June 30, 2011.
 That's 9 percent less than three years ago and 7 percent fewer than one year ago.

 For the fifth year in a row, West Virginia tops the list of states where an individual driver is most likely to run into a deer.
 Using its claims data in conjunction with state licensed driver counts from the Federal Highway Administration, State Farm calculates the chances of a West Virginia motorist striking a deer over the next 12 months at 1 in 53, an improvement over a year ago when the odds were 1 in 42.

 State Farm's data shows that November, the heart of the deer migration and mating season, is the month during which deer-vehicle encounters are most likely.
 More than 18 percent of all such mishaps take place during the 30 days of November.

 Deer-vehicle collisions are three times more likely to occur on a day in November than they are on any day between February 1st and August 31st.
 October is the second most likely month for a crash involving a deer and a vehicle.
 December is third.

 The average property damage cost of these incidents during the final half of 2010 and the first half of 2011 was $3,171, up 2.2 percent from the year before.